-- 1. Please type or print all responses on the application in ink, and attach the \$20.00 application fee. - 2.
+- 1. Please type or print all responses on the application in ink. - 2.
 Request an official copy of your high school transcript or high school equivalency scores be sent directly to the College. - 3.
 TRANSFER APPLICANTS: Submit application.
 Request your former Institutions send an official copy of your transcript directly to the College. - 4.
 Participation in a testing program may be required and a fee charged. - 5.
 A personal interview may be required for competitive programs only. - 6.
-Send application with fee (made out to Community College System of NH) to the main campus: River Valley Community College, 1 College Place, Claremont, NH 03743.
+Send application to the main campus: River Valley Community College, 1 College Place, Claremont, NH 03743.